0xC0DEBA5E/cordova-plugin-mufucaca/README.md

 - __onSuccess__: (Optional) The callback that is called when the listener is successfully removed.
 - __onFailure__: (Optional) The callback that is called if there was an error during removal.

-## nfc.enabled
+## MufuCaCa.enabled

 Check if NFC is available and enabled on this device.

-nfc.enabled(onSuccess, onFailure);
+MufuCaCa.enabled(onSuccess, onFailure);

 ### Parameters

 - __onSuccess__: The callback that is called when NFC is enabled.
 - __onFailure__: The callback that is called when NFC is disabled or missing.

+### Credits
+This project combines code from different other projects.
+Special thanks go to [phonegap-nfc](https://github.com/chariotsolutions/phonegap-nfc) and [kitcard-reader](https://github.com/pkern/kitcard-reader).

 ### Description

-Function `nfc.enabled` explicitly checks to see if the phone has NFC and if NFC is enabled.
+Function `MufuCaCa.enabled` explicitly checks to see if the phone has NFC and if NFC is enabled.
 If everything is OK, the success callback is called.
 If there is a problem, the failure callback will be called with a reason code.